Today’s Most Important Climate Change Facts and what they mean for your near future

 • If a government or media plan says “X by 2050,” we ask: what if it’s effectively X by 2040–2045 or sooner in terms of impacts, tipping points, costs, or urgency?

+What does this mean to you when you hear government, IPCC, or media forecasts for climate change future temperature, consequence severity, or consequence timetables?
 Smart climate change planners will always discount government, IPCC, or media forecasts and estimates of the severity and timelines of climate change consequences by 20 to 40% to avoid being caught unprepared.
-(Click here for the reasons why the 20-40% underestimation factor is both valid and reasonable.)
+(Click here for all the reasons why the 20-40% underestimation factor is both valid and reasonable.)
 (Click here for the 7 good reasons why discounting the IPCC, government, and media climate change "facts" by 20-40% is just prudent and smart.)

 Analyses of IPCC AR6 pathways commonly show ~2°C around mid-century or sooner in intermediate scenarios, and significantly earlier in high-emissions scenarios.
+Our calculations indicate that the world will reach an average global temperature increase of 2°C sometime between now and 2035 to 2040.

 Why 2°C matters